JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 An annotated German-language medical text corpus as language resource.
 In LREC 2004 – Proceedings of the 4th International Conference on Language Resources and Evaluation.
 Vol. 2, Lisbon, Portugal, 26-28 May 2004. pp. 473-476.

-J. Hellrich, S. Clematide, U. Hahn & D. Rebholz-Schuhmann \[2014\].\
-Collaboratively annotating multilingual parallel corpora in the biomedical domain: some MANTRAs.
-In LREC 2014 – Proceedings of the 9th Language Resources and Evaluation Conference.
-Reykjavik, Iceland, 26-31 May, 2014, pp. 4033-4040.

-Ş. Kafka, I. Lewin, D. Milward, E. van Mulligen, J. Kors, U. Hahn & D. Rebholz-Schuhmann \[2012\].\
-CALBC: releasing the final corpora.
-In LREC 2012 – Proceedings of the 8th International Conference on Language Resources and Evaluation.
-Istanbul, Turkey, May 21-27, 2012, pp. 2923-2926.

 U. Hahn, E. Beisswanger, E. Buyko, E. Faessler, J. Traumüller, S. Schröder & K. Hornbostel \[2012\].\
 Iterative refinement and quality checking of annotation guidelines: how to deal effectively with semantically sloppy named entity types, such as pathological phenomena.
 In LREC 2012 – Proceedings of the 8th International Conference on Language Resources and Evaluation.
 Istanbul, Turkey, May 21-27, 2012, pp. 3881-3885.

-U. Hahn, E. Beisswanger, E. Buyko, M. Poprat & J. Wermter \[2008\].\
-Semantic annotations for biology: A corpus development initiative at the Jena University Language & Information Engineering (JULIE) Lab.
+C. Lohr, St. Luther, F. Matthies, L. Modersohn, D. Ammon, K. Saleh, A. Henkel, M. & Kiehntopf, & U. Hahn, Udo \[2018\].\
+CDA-compliant section annotation of German-language discharge summaries: guideline development, annotation campaign, section classification.
+In AMIA 2018 – Proceedings of the 2018 Annual Symposium of the American Medical Informatics Association.
+Data, Technology, and Innovation for Better Health.
+San Francisco, California, USA, November 3-7, 2018, pp. 770–779.

+### 3c) Language Resources: Email Corpora

+E. Eder, U. Krieg-Holz, & U. Hahn \[2020\].\
+CodE Alltag 2.0 : a pseudonymized German-language email corpus.
+In LREC 2020 – Proceedings of the 12th International Conference on Language Resources and Evaluation.
+Marseille, France, May 11-16, 2020, pp. 4466-4477.

+U. Krieg-Holz, C. Schuschnig, F. Matthies, B. Redling & U. Hahn \[2016\].\
-In LREC 2008 – Proceedings of the 6th International Conference on Language Resources and Evaluation.
-Marrakech, Morocco, 26-31 May 2008, pp. 2257-2261.
+CodE Alltag : a German-language e-mail corpus.
+In LREC 2016 – Proceedings of the 10th International Conference on Language Resources and Evaluation.
+Portorož, Slovenia, 23-28 May 2016, pp. 2543-2550.

-D. Rebholz-Schuhmann, A. Jimeno, C. Li, S. Kafkas, I. Lewin, N. Kang, P. Corbett, D. Milward, E. Buyko, E. Beisswanger, K. Hornbostel, A. Kouznetsov, R. Witte, J. B. Laurila, C .J.
-O. Baker, C.-J. Kuo, S. Clematide, F. Rinaldi, R. Farkas, G. Móra, K. Hara, L. I. Furlong, M. Rautschka, M. L. Neves, A. Pascual-Montano, Q. Wei, N. Collier, F. M.
-Chowdhury, A. Lavelli, R. Berlanga, R. Morante, V. van Asch, W. Daelemans, J. L. Marina, E. van Mulligen, J. Kors, & U. Hahn \[2011\].\
-Assessment of NER Solutions against the First and Second CALBC Silver Standard Corpus.
-In Journal of Biomedical Semantics, Vol. 2(Suppl 5):S11
+E. Eder, U. Krieg-Holz, & U. Hahn, Udo \[2019\].\
+De-identification of emails: pseudonymizing privacy-sensitive data in a German email corpus.
+In RANLP 2019 – Proceedings of the 12th International Conference on “Recent Advances in Natural Language Processing:” Natural Language Processing in a Deep Learning World.
+Varna, Bulgaria, 2–4 September, 2019, pp. 259–269.

+### 3d) Language Resources: Other Corpora

+U. Hahn, & T. Duan  \[2019\].\
+Corpus assembly as text data integration from digital libraries and the Web.
+In JCDL '19 – Proceedings of the 19th ACM/IEEE-CS Joint Conference on Digital Libraries.
+Urbana-Champaign, Illinois, USA, June 2-6, 2019, pp. 25-28.

+S.G.M.
+Händschke, S. Buechel, J. Goldenstein, Ph.
+Poschmann , T. Duan, P. Walgenbach, & U. Hahn \[2018\].\
+A corpus of corporate annual and social responsibility reports: 280 million tokens of balanced organizational writing.
+In ECONLP 2018 – Proceedings of the 1st Workshop on Economics and Natural Language Processing @ ACL 2018.
+Melbourne, Victoria, Australia, July 20, 2018, pp. 20-31.

-### 3b) Language Resources: Software, Tools & Frameworks (including UIMA)
+### 3e) Language Resources: Software, Tools & Frameworks (including UIMA)

 U. Hahn, F. Matthies, E. Faessler & J. Hellrich \[2016\].\
 UIMA-based JCoRe 2.0 goes GitHub and Maven Central: State-of-the-art software resource engineering and distribution of NLP pipelines.
 In LREC 2016 – Proceedings of the 10th International Conference on Language Resources and Evaluation.
 Portorož, Slovenia, 23-28 May 2016, pp. 2502-2509.